krish-1010/NumericalMethods/LeastSquareMethod/README.md

 # Installing the required libraries:

-open your cmd and paste this command, this will install the required libraries:
+open your cmd and paste this command, this will install the required libraries: <br>

-pip install -r requirements.txt
+pip install -r requirements.txt <br>

+or <br>

+pip install matplotlib <br>
+pip install PyQt5